 PM2.5 is a mixture of solid particles and liquid droplets found in the air and made up of hundreds of different chemicals.
 PM2.5 is so small that it can be inhaled deep into the lungs and may even enter a person’s bloodstream, and can cause serious health effects.
 PM2.5 sensors can be used to increase understanding of local air quality and identify areas with potentially higher pollution levels where mitigation efforts can be directed to protect residents' health.

 In 2021, MassDEP began providing PM2.5 sensors to communities to monitor local air quality.
-This effort began in Chelsea and is expanding to other communities through a new MassDEP grant program that will provide up to ten PM2.5 sensors to municipalities to give to residents and local community organizations to place throughout their city or town (https://www.mass.gov/how-to/apply-for-a-massdep-air-sensor-grant).
+This effort began in Chelsea and ihas expanded to other communities through a MassDEP grant program that provides up to ten PM2.5 sensors per qualifying municipality to place at outdoor locations in cooperation with residents, schools, businesses, and community organizations.
 The data from these sensors can be seen on the map below together with data from MassDEP’s PM2.5 monitors.

 About the Map